4210-Capstones/touchless-kiosk-server/README.md

    - Each table in the database has to have its own Service class to enable interaction
    - Make it inherit from the parent Service class.
 It will add basic functionality, like create, get, update, delete.
    - Specify the used table with `model_class = ...`
-   - [If necessary, you can overwrite those for your service class, but this should rarely be the case]
+   - [If necessary, you can overwrite create, get, etc. for your service class, but this should rarely be the case]
    - Extend your Service class with more functionality (f.e. for user: `get_by_mail`)
 4. Create your own database classes in `classes/db_classes`.
 Those will mirror database entries as python objects.
    - Make your class inherit from the database parent class.
 It introduces an `id` parameter and generates a table name from the class name